 By Rev. Dr. Clenard H. Childress, Jr.

-Rev. Dr. Clenard H. Childress, Jr. is a columnist, and the founder of www.BlackGenocide.org – a website designed to reach the Afro-American community with the truth about abortion.
+Rev. Dr. Clenard H. Childress, Jr. is the founder of www.BlackGenocide.org – a website designed to reach the Afro-American community with the truth about abortion.

 Photo Caption: Margaret Sanger on the $20 Bill